1933: Founding of the company

 The historical buildings in Storo are not suitable for the development of the whole company, therefore in 2000 Sapes decides to buy in Condino (about 5 km far from Storo) new buildings with a surface of 26.000 m².
 Between 2001 and 2003 the hot and cold forging departments are transferred from Storo to Condino.
 The mechanical machining, the quench and temper and the induction hardening treatments are still carried out in the plant of Storo.

 2003-2004: More tie rods with higher quality

 Thanks to new investments the productive capacity of cold forged tie rods is tripled.
 A new highly sensitive control device –integrated in the production line- guarantees the conformity of tie rods to the customer requirements.

 Despite the difficult market situation Sapes carries out new investments in all the production departments.
 A new plant for the production of pushrods grants the doubling of the previous productive capacity with a strong improvement of quality standards.
 New investments in electrical upsetters, robots and mechanical hands increase the productivity and simplifies the workplace in the hot forging department.
 In the mechanical machining department Sapes buys new plants and robots in order to improve efficiency and flexibility.

 2018: New challenges with Ori Martin S.p.A.

-At the end of 2018 Sapes is acquired by Ori Martin, an Italian industrial group specialized in the high quality long products steel production.
-Benefiting from successful fiscal consolidation and from synergies with the new Group, Sapes in 2019 becomes a stronger and more reliable partner for all its customers.
+At the end of 2018 Sapes is acquired by Ori Martin, an Italian industrial group specialized in high-quality long products steel production.
+Benefiting from successful fiscal consolidation and from synergies with the new Group, Sapes from 2019 becomes a stronger and more reliable partner for all its customers.

 2019: The new SAPES S.p.A.